Reasoning Through Execution: Unifying Process and Outcome Rewards for Code Generation: Related Work

-However, current approaches to process supervision face significant challenges in practice.
-The requirement for dense human annotations to train reliable PRMs makes the approach expensive and time-consuming~\citep{lightman2023let}.
-The generalization capability of PRMs is often limited, as reasoning patterns can vary significantly across different tasks and domains.
-Furthermore, when serving as judges, LLMs may produce unreliable evaluations due to hallucination~\citep{hu2024llm, li2024generation}, particularly for complex tasks~\citep{thakur2024judging}.
+This approach has been predominantly used in math reasoning tasks\citep{omegaprm, jiang2024technical}, but with limitations: 1) The requirement for dense human annotations to train reliable PRMs makes the approach expensive and time-consuming~\citep{lightman2023let}.
+2) The generalization capability of PRMs is often limited, as reasoning patterns can vary significantly across different tasks and domains.
+3) When serving as judges, LLMs may produce unreliable evaluations due to hallucination~\citep{hu2024llm, li2024generation}, particularly for complex tasks~\citep{thakur2024judging}.
 Recent studies show that LLMs cannot reliably self-correct~\citep{huang2023large} or self-validate without external verification~\citep{stechly2024self}.
+However, emerging work suggests that specially trained PRMs may be unnecessary when LLMs' intrinsic reasoning capabilities are effectively guided by verifiable outcomes~\citep{chakraborty2025review}.
 These limitations motivate our approach of grounding process supervision in concrete, verifiable signals rather than learned judgments.